soilwise-he/Soilwise-Project-Backlog/README.md

 <br />
 <br />

-## 6. Pushing an issue to 'Soilwise Project Backlog' and further describing issue
+## 6. Pushing an issue to the 'Soilwise Project Backlog' and further describing the issue
 It is important that all **"larger"** issues/tasks (**more than 3-days development work**) are pushed to the 'Soilwise Project Backlog'.
 This is done by:
 - selecting the issue in the repository,